Aryan-Jain-1710/Log-Anonymization-RCAC/presidio/README.md

 # How to Run

-- Create recognizers using yaml_files as per requirement.
+- Create recognizers using yaml_files as per your need.
-- Make sure to include path of the yaml files:
+- Make sure to include the absolute/relative path of the YAML files:
     ```bash
     registry.add_recognizers_from_yaml(<yaml_file_path>)
     ```
--

 ---